 Soon Eastman was building his own business producing photographic supplies and cameras, in an industry where the engineering was in constant flux, and the commercial competition was cutthroat.
 He moved aggressively, and became the leading force in the sector during the 1890s.
 From the beginning, he worked to establish a presence not just in the U.S. but in countries around the world.
 By early in the 20th century, when hobby photography was exploding in popularity, and filmed movies were emerging as mass entertainment, the Eastman Kodak Company had become one of the first firms to dominate a market all across the globe.

-Donors should give while they are living and able to intelligently guide the application of their money, Eastman insisted.
+Donors should give while they are living and able to intelligently guide the use of their money, Eastman insisted.
 And he worked hard at being a wise patron, researching groups personally and making his own decisions with great care.

 Throughout it all, Eastman remained humble, shy, and unassuming.
 His reticence and boyish face gave him a low profile for many years, even in his home town of Rochester, New York.
 When he identified himself, at the peak of his success, to a newly hired gate guard outside his own factory, the watchman scoffed, “Glad to meet you; I’m John D. Rockefeller.”
 One of his friends observed that George “could keep silent in several languages.”
 It took 25 years of close collaboration before Eastman and University of Rochester president Rush Rhees began to address each other by their first names.
 Eastman could be brisk and unemotional, and he never married, though he enjoyed his extended family and a number of close friendships.